marcosvilhena87/AoE_DE_Bot/README.md

 * `ocr_psm_list` – list of Tesseract [page segmentation modes](https://tesseract-ocr.github.io/tessdoc/ImproveQuality.html#page-segmentation-method)
   tried in order when extracting digits (default `[6, 7, 8, 10, 13]`).

-## Capturing `hud_resources.png`
+## Capturing `resources.png`

-Some HUD layouts place the minimap and the resource bar at different positions.
-The bot now searches for either element, so a suitable `hud_resources.png` template is required for your configuration.
+A template of the resource bar is required for your configuration.

 1. Set the game's UI scale to 100%.
 2. Take a screenshot of the in-game HUD.
-3. Crop a tight image around the resource bar and save it as `assets/hud_resources.png`.
+3. Crop a tight image around the resource bar and save it as `assets/resources.png`.
 4. If your layout differs between profiles, capture and replace this template for each one to ensure `wait_hud()` can anchor correctly.